-Archbishop Percy Coffin, metropolitan of the province of Canada and bishop of the diocese of Western Newfoundland, will retire some time after the election of his successor on June 3.
-Photo: Robert Young Photography
+Archbishop Percy Coffin, metropolitan of the province of Canada since 2014 and bishop of the diocese of Western Newfoundland since 2003, is planning to retire following the election of a successor this summer.

 Coffin announced his intention to retire to the diocesan synod’s executive council Dec.
 1, 2016.
 An election to pick a coadjutor bishop for the diocese will be held in Corner Brook, Nfld., June 3.
 The date of the election of his successor as metropolitan will be decided by the provincial executive.

 Coffin, 64, said a number of factors were behind the decision.

 “I’ve reached the age, and it’ll be 14 years, and it’s very tiring work,” he said.
 “It’s time for somebody else to lead as well.
 You run out of steam, you’re not as innovative as you used to be.
 I just don’t want to get into a ‘maintenance’ thing.
 I think I’ve done what I can and I’m grateful for it.
 It’s been a good ride and I’d like to go on this note.”

 Coffin said he greatly admired all the people who worked to keep the church running in his diocese during his time as bishop, and priest, when it was facing the enormous challenge of dramatic out-migration.
 One of Coffin’s first appointments as parish priest was in 1992, not long after the federal government’s declaration of a moratorium on the cod fishery, a traditional mainstay of the Newfoundland economy.
 He had been working as a military chaplain in Nova Scotia and was driving to Newfoundland with his young family.
 He still remembers the words of the ticket agent at the Cape Breton ferry terminal who peered into the car and noticed their three children and his wife, eight months pregnant at the time.